-Table 1: Accessibility Features for All Students lists the accessibility features that are available to all students taking DC CAPE assessments.
-These features are available through the online platform, or may be externally-delivered by a Test Administrator or other adult on the DC CAPE summative assessments.
+Table 1: Accessibility Features for All Students lists the accessibility features that are available to ALL STUDENTS taking PARCC or DC Science assessments.
+These features are available through the online platform, or may be externally-delivered by a Test Administrator or other adult on the PARCC or DC Science summative assessments.
 Students should determine whether they wish to use the feature on an item-by-item basis, based on the features they use during instruction and in daily life.

-Where applicable, Table 1 will include the test administration activities for before, during, and after testing necessary for successful implementation of the DC CAPE accessibility features.
-There are a few accessibility features that must be identified in advance in the student accommodations file in order to activate the feature on the platform.
+Where applicable, the chart below will include the test administration activities for before, during, and after testing necessary for successful implementation of the PARCC accessibility features.
+There are a few accessibility features that must be pre-selected for the student in the SR/PNP in order to activate the feature on the platform.
+When needed, this information is included in the "before testing" guidance and the corresponding column in the SR/PNP file is also provided.